The Geographical Context of Mamluk Warfare

 Mountain Passes and Highland Fortresses

 The Syrian coastal mountains and the Taurus range provided natural bottlenecks.
-Mamluks fortified key passes such as the Beqaa Valley and the Ghab Plain to control movement between the coast and interior.
+The Mamluks fortified key passes such as the Beqaa Valley and the Ghab Plain to control movement between the coast and interior.
 Fortresses like Krak des Chevaliers and Shayzar were not just homes to garrisons but also command posts overlooking critical routes.
 By dominating high ground, Mamluks could observe enemy movements, signal reinforcements, and launch downhill charges.

 Terrain Selection: The Art of Choosing the Battlefield

 Mamluk commanders understood that the best battle is one fought on one's own terms.
 Terrain selection was often the first move in a campaign.
 Rather than chasing enemies across open country, they preferred to entice foes into chosen killing grounds.
+This required patience, discipline, and a deep knowledge of local geography.

 High Ground and Sun Position